Merriville House and Gardens: Recent history

 Merriville was classified by the National Trust of Australia (NSW) and a permanent conservation order was placed on it by the Heritage Council of NSW in 1982.

+Between 1982 and 1987, exterior shots of the property and grounds featured regularly in the Australian television serial Sons and Daughters.
+Merriville House was known in the serial as Woombai, the country homestead owned by the Hamilton family.

 Janne, widow of Ian Scharkie, sold the estate to the NSW Department of Housing.
 The house and approximately 200 acres was separated out by Landcom and purchased by the current owners.
 Landcom purchased Merriville in the late 1980s and soon sold it to the present owners in 1993.

 Landcom also purchased the land surrounding the house and during the later 1990s subdivisions for residential development began to occupy all the land that had formerly belonged to Merriville farm.
 The subdivision completed the transformation of this estate from farmland to suburban allotments.

 The initial interim conservation order area was much larger than the permanent conservation area (PCO), being 31 acres as opposed to 2 acres.
-This was due to the presence on the western side of the lot of a number of slab outbuildings of greater age than the homestead and to its address to and views to and from Vinegar Hill Rpad and Old Windsor Road.
+This was due to the presence on the western side of the lot of a number of slab outbuildings of greater age than the homestead and to its address to and views to and from Vinegar Hill Road and Old Windsor Road.

 Merriville's address now is 1 Eire Way, Kellyville Ridge (no longer "The Windsor Road" or 'Vinegar Hill Road').

 Due to the deterioration of these slab structures between initial and final listings and thus the difficulty of ensuring their conservation, it was decided to reduce the curtilage listed to approximately 2 acres being the immediate garden area.
 No other assessment appeared to have occurred on the heritage significance of the landscape setting or other elements of the former farm such as fencelines, field patterns, plantings or views.

 Related elements of Merriville's heritage significance, such as the original farm carriage driveway and farm pump, are located outside the State Heritage Register curtilage and may have been under threat from a recent subdivision.